Chapter 16

 Let us notice the following verses,

-13 … Thus, they were violating God's Word in order to comply with man made traditions.
+13 … Thus, in order to comply with manmade traditions they were violating God's Word.

 Expanding upon this principle a little further we also find that the Holy Spirit teaches us that if a born again believer in Jesus Christ does not provide for the needs of their family they are worse than a non believer.
 To see this let us consider the following passage from Paul's letter of instruction to Timothy,

-The third and last major principle the Bible teaches us with respect to providing for our needs is that,
+The third and last major Biblical principle with respect to providing for our needs is that,

 WE ARE TO PLAN FOR A RAINY DAY

 Perhaps the best way to see and appreciate this principle is by reading the following two Proverbs.
-These Proverbs provide us with a good illustration of this principle by observing the work habit of ants.
+By observing the work habit of ants, these Proverbs provide us with a good illustration of this principle.
 The first Proverb is,

 Proverbs 6:6-8